feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might sing "Ya Rayah" while running under the rain,
+#> As an Algerian, you might sing "Ya Rayah" when running under the rain, while a
-#> and if you were a flower, you might "hum" to the rain itself, enjoying its
-#> nourishing touch.
+#> flower would "sing" by blooming quietly into the fresh droplets.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "0e3ea130-c315-4ba5-ba35-8d768caefa38"
+#> [1] "705fa37b-3ba3-4b35-8410-34cd432c162a"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"